alastairpatrick/nopy/README.md

 ## PYTHONPATH

-By default, nopy sets the `PYTHONPATH` environment variable to the project directory, i.e. the directory containing package.json, replacing any previous value.
+By default, nopy sets the `PYTHONPATH` environment variable to the project directory, i.e. the directory containing `package.json`, replacing any previous value.

-A different path may be used by putting it in the `pythonPath` section of package.json.
+A different path may be used by putting it in the `pythonPath` section of `package.json`.
 Relative paths are relative to the project directory.
 An array of paths may also be provided.

-In the example below, `PYTHONPATH` will be set so that python searches first in the project directory for modules and then in the src sub-directory.
+In the example below, `PYTHONPATH` will be set so that python searches first in the project directory for modules and then in the `src` sub-directory.
 ```
 {
   "name": "myproject",